DoWhyWhy/PolyRegression-Model-PyTorch/README.md

-<h1 align = 'center'>Polynomial Regression Model Built from Scratch using PyTorch by DoWhy
+<h1 align = 'center'>Polynomial Regression Model Built from Scratch using PyTorch by DoWhyWhy